Skip to content

 Electronic health records (EHRs) serve as official health documents for individuals, commonly shared across various facilities and agencies.

 In a recent study, researchers looked at the EHR records of patients who underwent a total knee arthroplasty (knee joint replacement).
-The study aimed to develop a data-driven health management approach using electronic health records (EHR) to identify and visualize overlapping patient groups with similar disease risks, in this case, risk of reoperation after knee arthroplasty.
+The study aimed to develop a data-driven health management approach using electronic health records (EHR) to identify and visualise overlapping patient groups with similar disease risks, in this case, risk of re-operation after knee arthroplasty.

-By analyzing these records, they managed to identify how lifestyle factors contributed to this risk.
-The model demonstrates the potential for personalized recommendations to support decision-making by patients and physicians.
-This theoretical model introduces a way to positively influence patient behavior and improve healthcare decision-making based on real-world EHR data.
+By analysing these records, they identified how lifestyle factors contributed to this risk.
+The model demonstrates the potential for personalised recommendations to support patient and physician decision-making.
+This theoretical model introduces a way to positively influence patient behaviour and improve healthcare decision-making based on real-world EHR data.

 Health analytics and patterns

-Population health analytics based on treatment patterns, emergency room visits, drug consumption, and hospitalization allows the health system to discover emerging healthcare trends.
-This, in return, makes it possible to predict the demand on the system.
+Population health analytics based on treatment patterns, emergency room visits, drug consumption, and hospitalisation allow the health system to discover emerging healthcare trends.
+This, in turn, makes it possible to predict the system's demand.

-Deloitte predicts that by 2025, the adoption of scientific and technological advances coupled with robust data analytics will reduce risks and improve prevention.
+Deloitte predicts that by 2025, adopting scientific and technological advances coupled with robust data analytics will reduce risks and improve prevention.
 The public health system will rely heavily on data and AI-based technologies to focus on high-risk populations and arrange effective preventive care.

 Analytics approaches in healthcare